Lordszynencja/LoG-Charter-RS/docs/manual.md

 -   Vocal -- part of lyrics, usually word or syllable, can be linked to next vocal or marked as end of phrase (lyric line)

--   Waveform graph -- visually represents song\'s audio, different color for audio parts with high RMS
+-   Waveform graph -- visually represents song's audio, different color for audio parts with high RMS